jameel-institute/daedalus-deploy/README.md

 ## Deployment configurations
 There are three configurations
 - fakeproxy: for local testing
-- staging: for deployment onto our staging server at `daedalus.dev.dide.ic.ac.uk`
+- staging: for deployment onto our staging server at `daedalus-dev.dide.ic.ac.uk`
-- prod: tbd!
+- prod: on the way!